lexach91/algorithm-visualizer/README.md

 - ###### Unsolved bugs

 1. The mock terminal that the Code Institute has provided freezes sometimes, and all you can do is rerun the application.
 I don't know if it's the mock terminal's fault or Heroku's fault.
+Also, the terminal screen is blinking sometimes if you run the application on Heroku.

 ---